Alex-Funai/Discord-Bot-Automated-Link-File-Scanner/README.md

 + The original users comment/messsage accompanying the object.
 + Relevant data to the scan such as: flags thrown and hashes.
 + Embed accent color for integrity, if the object appears unknown (grey/black), safe (green), or risky (red).

+&nbsp;&nbsp;&nbsp;&nbsp;
+The solution isn't a primary solution or defense, but it does provide some mitigation that could affect common pc users, and large public servers that are often saturated in unknown spam.

 ## Abstract:
 &nbsp;&nbsp;&nbsp;&nbsp;